huggingface/blog/summer-at-huggingface.md

     </a>
 </div>

-Summer is almost over but the last few months have been busy at Hugging Face.
+Summer is now officially over and these last few months have been quite busy at Hugging Face.
 From new features in the Hub to research and Open Source development, our team has been working hard to empower the community through open and collaborative technology.

-In this blog post you'll read about everything that has happened at Hugging Face in June, July and August!
+In this blog post you'll catch up on everything that happened at Hugging Face in June, July and August!

 ![Summer At Hugging Face](assets/27_summer_at_huggingface/summer_intro.gif)

-This post covers a lot of different areas in which our team has been working on, so we encourage you to jump to the specific sections of your interest 🤗
+This post covers a wide range of areas our team has been working on, don't hesitate to skip to the parts that interest you most 🤗

 1. [New Features](#new-features)
 2. [Community](#community)